Frequently Asked Questions

 10. When will I know how much I owe for next year?

-The Accounting & Finance Office will send first semester bills at the beginning of July.
+The Accounting & Finance Office will send first semester bills in mid-June.
 You can estimate the amount you'll have to pay once you receive your financial aid package.
 Subtract your total aid from the listed tuition, room and board charges and divide by two to calculate what you'll owe for the fall semester.

 11. What is student loan consolidation?